jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 ## Testing `jal`

-You can run the tests for changes you made for NextPC in this part with the following command:
+You can run the tests for changes you made for ControlTransfer in this part with the following command,

 ```
 sbt:dinocpu> Lab2 / testOnly dinocpu.NextPCJalTesterLab2